marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_17_protocol.md

 ## Data Analysis
  Analyse the provided data focussing on the **requirements of your client** as well as the **hypothesis** defined by you.

+ You might add other (external) data to your analysis if meaningful for the context - but only after your are done analysing of provided data.

 __Remember:__
 * Clean the data.